-Scientists are studying zebrafish with light colored stripes found another gene involved in human skin color, SLC24A5.
-The fish with light colored stripes had a version of this gene which didn’t work well.
-When they looked in people, researchers found that some lighter skinned people also had a poorly working version of this gene.
+Scientists are studying zebrafish with light-colored stripes found another gene involved in human skin color, SLC24A5.
+The fish with light-colored stripes had a version of this gene that didn’t work well.
+When they looked in people, researchers found that some lighter-skinned people also had a poorly working version of this gene.

 People whose ancestors come from Japan and Northern Europe tend to have lighter skin than people whose ancestors are from Australia and sub-Saharan African regions.
 The reason for these differences may have to do with the amount of sunlight in each place.
-UV light from sun can do things like destroy folic acid or cause changes (mutations) in the DNA of some skin cells.
+The UV light from the sun can do things like destroying folic acid or cause changes (mutations) in the DNA of some skin cells.
 Sometimes, these mutations may lead to skin cancer.